espacesociety/espacesociety.github.io/_macropedia/chovim-family.md

 </div>

-The Chovim Family was a [Fully Integrated Corporation](/macropedia/fully-integrated-corporation) on [[Souldogle Prime](/macropedia/souldogle-prime)](/star-systems/procyon-system).
+The Chovim Family was a [Fully Integrated Corporation](/macropedia/fully-integrated-corporation) on [Souldogle Prime](/star-systems/procyon-system).
 They were, for a time, as politically powerful there as either the Perez or Tawmerik families.
 However, they combined with several other groups to form the [Hegemonic Economic Trade Group](/macropedia/hegemonic-economic-trade-group) and thereby eventually lost their identity as a separate entity.

 About the time of the [Dio En Mashino](/macropedia/dio-en-mashino) discovery, the Chovim were involved in a subtle feud with the Perez family.
 The two families disagreed on several points about the proper relationship of a FIC with other citizens.
 This feud blossomed during the time of the [Terran Republic](/macropedia/terran-republic) as the Chovim sought further special corporate privileges over the common people.
 This strain was exacerbated by the burgeoning relationship between the [Perez Family](/macropedia/perez-family) and the [Imudring](/macropedia/imudring).
 The feud is sometimes cited as a contributing factor to the instability of the Republic.